 Lots of movies come out every year.
 Some are good, some are bad, some are geeky fan services, but one thing remains the same, year after year: I am always surprised by something being better than I thought and something else being a letdown.

-I’m not sure what will happen once the lights dim in the theatre this year, but I know that if it all works out, I’ll be seeing a good portion of these 17 movies in 2017.
+I’m not sure what will happen once the lights dim in the theatre this year, but I know that if it all works out, I’ll be seeing a good portion of these 17 movies in 2017, and I’m already preparing for this, with a big TV and the best compatible 65 tv stand so I can install the TV at my house.

 This is my list, and it’s based on just my own thoughts and feelings.
 Will you be seeing any of these with me, and what will you be watching instead?